New Checkmat update

 1. You create a room.

-3. You send the code to a friend.
+3. You send the code or the link to a friend.

 It is a fast way to start a game in just a few seconds.

-Playing with Friends Means a New Level of Engagement
+Playing with Friends: A New Level of Engagement

 Adding friends is not just a contact list.